komikku-app/komikku-extensions/README.md

 ## Disclaimer

+This project does not have any affiliation with the content providers available.

-This project is not affiliated with Tachiyomi.
-Don't ask for help about these extensions at the official support means of Tachiyomi.
+This project is not affiliated with Mihon/Tachiyomi.
+Don't ask for help about these extensions at the official support means of Mihon/Tachiyomi.
 All credits to the codebase goes to the original contributors.

 The developer of this application does not have any affiliation with the content providers available.